osrtos/osrtos/content/library/lwip.md

 - [AsyncUDP_ESP32_SC_W6100](https://github.com/khoih-prog/AsyncUDP_ESP32_SC_W6100).
 Fully Asynchronous UDP Library for ESP32S2/S3/C3 boards using LwIP W6100 Ethernet.
 The library is easy to use and includes support for Unicast, Broadcast and Multicast environments.
 - [AsyncUDP_ESP32_Ethernet](https://github.com/khoih-prog/AsyncUDP_ESP32_Ethernet).
 Fully Asynchronous UDP Library for ESP32 boards using LwIP W5500, W6100 or ENC28J60 Ethernet.
 The library is easy to use and includes support for Unicast, Broadcast and Multicast environments.
 - [AsyncUDP_RP2040W](https://github.com/khoih-prog/AsyncUDP_RP2040W).
 Fully Asynchronous UDP Library for RASPBERRY_PI_PICO_W using CYW43439 WiFi with arduino-pico core.
 The library is easy to use and includes support for Unicast, Broadcast and Multicast environments.
 This library is the base for future and more advanced Async libraries, such as AsyncWebServer_RP2040W, AsyncHTTPRequest_RP2040W, AsyncHTTPSRequest_RP2040W, AsyncDNSServer_RP2040W.
 - [AsyncUDP_Ethernet](https://github.com/khoih-prog/AsyncUDP_Ethernet).
 Fully Asynchronous UDP Library for many boards besides ESP8266, using W5x00 or ENC28J60 Ethernet.
 Currently supporting only ESP8266.
 The library is easy to use and includes support for Unicast, Broadcast and Multicast environments.
-This library is one of the current or future Async libraries to support for ESP8266 using W5x00 or ENC28J60 Ethernet, such as AsyncHTTPRequest_Ethernet, AsyncHTTPSRequest_Ethernet, AsyncWebServer_Ethernet, AsyncDNSServer_Ethernet, AsyncTCP_SSL_Ethernet, etc..
+This library is one of the current or future Async libraries to support for ESP8266 using W5x00 or ENC28J60 Ethernet, such as AsyncHTTPRequest_Ethernet, AsyncHTTPSRequest_Ethernet, AsyncWebServer_Ethernet, AsyncDNSServer_Ethernet, AsyncTCP_SSL_Ethernet, etc.